pieterberg/Smartie-Sorter/documentation/sorting.md

 | `CHOCOLATE_MODE` | SMARTIES      |
 | `SORTING_MODE`   | UNCOLLATED    |

-Subsequent changes made to the `CHOCOLATE_MODE` property and the `SORTING_MODE` property will be stored in the EEPROM.
-However, the `SORTING_STATE` property will always be set to NOT_SORTING when powering on the Smartie Sorter 3000.
+Subsequent changes made to the `CHOCOLATE_MODE` and `SORTING_MODE` properties will be stored in the EEPROM.
+The `SORTING_STATE` property will always be set to its default value of NOT_SORTING when powering on the Smartie Sorter 3000.

+More information about the EEPROM is provided in [management.md](management.md).

 ## 3. Control